-- Did you receive or request adequate weather briefing, current and predicted fire behavior, wind direction, predicted humidity, fuel moisture, local factors?
+- Did you receive or request an adequate weather briefing, current and predicted fire behavior, wind direction, predicted humidity, fuel moisture, and/or local factors?

-- Do you have map of the fire?
-Is topography, type of fuels, direction of the spread defined?
+- Do you have a map of the fire?
+Are topography, type of fuels, direction of the spread defined?

 - Fire behavior group deals with what the firefighter will encounter - weather, fire status, fire behavior.

 - Keep informed on fire weather conditions and forecasts.

 - Know what your fire is doing at all times.

 - Base all actions on the current and expected behavior of the fire.

 - Are you familiar with direction, distance, location, size of escape routes, and safety zones?